 Third, I've spent the last five years of my career in the streaming space and really like that industry.
 I love the Amazon Video product and how it is positioned in the market.
 I'm therefore really excited to be joining that specific team.

 Notice how the answer above is really specific again.
 If you swapped "Amazon" for another company name it wouldn't make sense anymore.
-If you are interviewing with Amazon then you'll find the following resources helpful to put your answer together:
+If you are interviewing with Amazon, or with Amazon Web Services, then you'll find the following resources helpful to put your answer together:

 - Amazon's mission statement (by Amazon)

 - Amazon's leadership principles (by Amazon)